xAranaktu/FIFA-18---Career-Mode-Cheat-Table/README.md

 If you like watching video tutorials then you should check a YouTube channel of this guy -> [Und3rcov3r Nerd](https://www.youtube.com/watch?v=qVEnMdiH0Po&list=PLx3DZm1ifjQw5exchXxcZpj0oN7_eDy-Q&index=4)
 Or mine YouTube channel, if you like watching videos without sound -> [Pawelek212](https://www.youtube.com/user/Pawelek212/videos)

-## The Journey

-* **99 Skill Points**
-  -  99 Skill points available to spend in The Journey game mode.

-* **Edit Attributes**
-  - You can edit all attributes (except skill moves and weak foot) of your star in The Journey.
-If you go over 99 points in any of the attributes you may be not able to complete training session, so keep that in mind.

-* **999,999 Followers**
-  - 999,999 Followers on Alex Hunter social media profile.

 ## Sim Match Settings